Please see Apply to the MLT Program.

 Yes, currently MLTs must complete 12 CE units annually to maintain their license.

-Typically, we admit 10-15 students.
+Typically, we admit 10 to 15 students.
 However, the number varies cohort to cohort, and is entirely limited by clinical site availability for student rotations.

 Please see Apply to the MLT Program.